jwala-anirudh/Razorpay-React/README.md

 # Output
 ![Final Output](https://cdn.hashnode.com/res/hashnode/image/upload/v1611726890276/BuNdPmiGR.gif)

-From the demo video as you can see above, we have obtained some information in an alert box, and the same will be available in the razorpay dashboard.
-Captured money reflects onto your razorpay dashboard
+From the demo video as you can see above, we have obtained some information in an alert box, and the same will be available in the razorpay dashboard.Captured money reflects onto your razorpay dashboard
 ![Captured money](https://cdn.hashnode.com/res/hashnode/image/upload/v1611685093736/VOhiLEa7-.png)

 ## Points to remember
-- The payment gateway amount is never decided on front-end that is the reason in the output we get to see the hardcoded 499 as amount taken from backend
+- The payment gateway amount is never decided on the front-end that is the reason in the output we get to see the hardcoded 499 as the amount taken from the backend
-- In real time apps, you have a separate API that serves this information(course amount or product amount) both to frontend and backend from single source of truth
+- In real-time apps, you have a separate API that serves this information(course amount or product amount) both to the frontend and backend from a single source of truth
-- In this demo, we have seen only the test mode, the actual use when you move to LIVE mode the only change in code is the ```API keys``` generated from settings of your razorpay account
+- In this demo, we have seen only the test mode, the actual use when you move to LIVE mode the only change in code is the ```API keys``` generated from settings of your Razorpay account
-- Captured money has to be settled by owner from razorpay dashboard to their registered bank account
+- Captured money has to be settled by the owner from the Razorpay dashboard to their registered bank account
-- If you are following this procedure I highly encourage you to spend atleast 1-2 hours on Razorpay dashboard itself to understand how things are working behind the scenes
+- If you are following this procedure I highly encourage you to spend at least 1-2 hours on the Razorpay dashboard itself to understand how things are working behind the scenes
-- Personalization of payment gateway is a available on dashboard, we can toggle with things like Theme color, brand logo, etc from settings
+- Personalization of payment gateway is available on the dashboard, we can toggle with things like Theme color, brand logo, etc from settings